-I’ll continue to entreat our nation’s lawmakers to clarify the law they have laid down . . . is it or is it not legal to put graffiti on money?
+I’ll continue to entreat our nation’s lawmakers to clarify the law they have laid down . . . is it legal to draw on money or is it not legal to put graffiti on money?

 J. Money may have the most pragmatic view of all: Maybe it’s better not to know.
 One thing I know for sure: not knowing–or caring–is definitely a lot less work.